Explain Blockchain Technology Simply: Your Ultimate Guide

 1

-A user initiates a transaction, like sending cryptocurrency or registering data.
+A participant initiates a transaction, which could be a cryptocurrency transfer, a contract, or any data.
 This transaction is broadcast to the network.

 2